gteo09/liri-node-app-2/README.md

 -"spotify-this-song": This command initializes a Spotify API call and returns artists, url's to the song, and album names.

--"movie-this": This command returns information about the movie you entered.
+-"movie-this": This command returns information about the movie you entered using the OMDb API

 -"do-what-it-says": This command runs a Spotify API call for the song "I Want it That Way".